 All of this background material still leaves the unanswered question, “is eating meat consistent with love of God and love of neighbor?”
 If Jesus won’t spell it out for modern readers as a rule, where do we get the answer?
 I think two concepts should be brought to bear on this question.

 First, do animals have rights to life or not?
-Some philosophers claim that all other living things have the same moral rights as humans, and that “speciesism” is a moral disease on par with racism.
-Others claim that human beings, along with other living things, have no God-given rights, and no souls, but are simply collections of atoms brought together by chance, and that all moral sentiments are just biological survival tactics akin to tastes.
-Often, incongruously, one finds both a zealous passion for extensive protection of animal rights (usually with an exception for the human fetus) and hardcore, naturalistic atheism coexisting in the same mind.
+Some philosophers claim that all other living things have conscious experiences of pleasure and pain akin to those of humans, have the same moral rights as we do, and that “speciesism” is a moral disease on par with racism.
+Others claim that human beings, along with other living things, have no God-given rights, and no souls, but are simply collections of atoms brought together by chance, and that all moral sentiments are just biological survival tactics akin to tastes, with no divine standard by which to call one right and the other wrong.
+Often, somewhat incongruously, one finds both a zealous passion for extensive protection of animal rights (usually with an exception for the human fetus) and hardcore, naturalistic atheism coexisting in the same mind.

 I think a healthy Christian position on the issue recognizes that animal life has positive moral value, but less so than human beings.
 The true nature of the “animal soul” is, I think, permanently beyond our ability to understand; consciousness is impossible to put into anything resembling a normal scientific framework, as pointed out in Nagel’s famous musing about what it’s like to be a bat.
 Just as a human being looks, as viewed from the outside with scientific instruments, like nothing but a pile of molecules configured to survive in a certain evolutionary niche, not much different than a robot to someone so inclined, animals look much the same.
 The view of the human soul that one gets from the inside comes with a conscience that wonders whether animals experience something like what we do, or whether they are more like our computers.